Jones-Wenzl idempotents For Rank 2 Simple Lie algebras: Single Clasp Expansions for the quantum clasps

-\begin{proof} Let us denote a basis web in the right side of equation ~\ref{a2abexp1} by $D(k)$ which is corresponding to the coefficient $a_k$.
+Let us denote the $k$-th term in the right-hand side of equation by $D(k)$.
 We induct on $a+b$.
 It is clear for $a=0$ or $b=0$.
 If $a\neq 0 \neq b$ then we use a segregated single clasp expansion of weight $(a,b)$ in the middle for the first equality.
 Even if we do not use the entire single clasp expansion of a segregated clasp, once we attach clasps of weight $(a,0), (0,b)$ on the top, there are only two nonzero webs which are webs with just one $U$-turn.
 One of resulting webs has some $H$'s as in Figure~\ref{a2abexplem5} but if we push them down to the clasp of weight $(a,b-1)$ in the middle, it becomes a non-segregated clasp.
 For the second equality we use a non-segregated single clasp expansion at the clasp of weight $(a,b-1)$ for which clasps of weight $(a-1,b-1)$ are located at northeast corner.
 By the induction hypothesis, we have

 \end{proof}